ACNS-CyberSecurity-Internship/Security-Header-Extension/README.md

 # Security Header Chrome Extension

-### A Chrome Extension Built to Check the Presence of Embedded Security Headers.
+A Chrome Extension Built to Check the Presence of Embedded Security Headers.
+Developed by the ACNS Cybersecurity Internship Web team using modern web tools.

-## Security Header's Checked
+## Security Headers Checked

 | Security Header           | Description |
 | ------------------------- | ----------- |